 - If the OCA chaired the legislatively established Mandated Reporter Commission (2019) that did not meet its mandate and was unable to make any recommendations?

 - If the OCA is the only public opposition to an independent foster care review office/process?
 This position did not change in response to the six ineffective foster care reviews identified but not examined in the OCA David Almond Investigative Report and the five reviews identified in the Harmony Montgomery Investigative Report but not examined; neither Report offered an assessment or recommendations regarding foster care review.

 - When the Child Advocate, in response to Friends of Children letter of concern (August 2022) regarding children and young adults in DCF custody sleeping in DCF offices and the ongoing and persistent problem with placements, responded in a defensive and accusatory manner.
 (Read the Child Advocate’s email response, and Friends of Children's subsequent follow-up).

-Given that the limited data that do exist indicate that many children and youth are worse off after involvement in the state’s child welfare system, why isn’t the OCA laser-focused on outcomes and accountability?
+Given the limited data that do exist indicates many children and youth are worse off after involvement in the state’s child welfare system, why isn’t the OCA laser-focused on outcomes and accountability?

-For example, only two well-being measures for children and youth are currently reported by DCF, and the results indicate children and youth are not doing well:
+For example, from 2019 to 2021, DCF reported only two well-being measures and those results consistently indicated children and youth are not doing well: